Kobe Port Tower

 The Kobe Port Tower (神戸ポートタワー, Kōbe Pōto Tawā) is a landmark in the port city of Kobe, Japan.
 The sightseeing tower was completed in 1963 and was temporarily closed from late 2009 to 28 April 2010 and again from 27 September 2021 to 26 April 2024 for renovation.
 It is located in Chuo-ku, Kobe, Hyōgo Prefecture, Japan.

 History

 The Kobe Port Tower was designed by the Nikken Sekkei Company and was completed in 1963.

-The maintenance of the whole facility began on November 2009 and the Kobe Port Tower was closed to the public from 12 January 2010 for refurbishment.
+The maintenance of the whole facility began in November 2009 and the Kobe Port Tower was closed to the public from 12 January 2010 for refurbishment.
 It was renovated and re-opened to the public for the sightseeing deck on 19 March 2010 but Kobe Port Tower completed the installation of 7,000 light-emitting diodes (LED) lighting equipment with 40 lighting effects starting from the re-opening day of 28 April 2010.
 The building also pays homage to the late Kobe Bryant.

 The facility was once again closed to the public from 27 September 2021 for renovation and seismic retrofitting.
 It reopened on 26 April 2024.